kyleuckert/LaserTOF/README.md

 # LaserTOF
 <b>Description:</b><br>
 <p>
-This program will convert mass spectra from the time domain to the mass domain.
+This program will convert mass spectra from the time domain to the mass domain, calibrate mass spectra and MS/MS spectra, annotate peaks, and export spectra to ASCII or image files.
 </p>

 <b>Operation:</b><br>